 Do you want to add a WordPress logout link to your site?

-If you run a membership site, bbPress forum, eCommerce store, or a learning management system (LMS) using WordPress, having a prominent logout link is helpful for your users.
+If you run a membership site, bbPress forum, eCommerce store, or a learning management system (LMS) using WordPress, having a visible and accessible logout link is helpful for your users.

 In this article, we will show you how to add the WordPress logout link to your navigation menu, as well as to other areas of your site.